ngocHung2000/tekton-cicd-with-ibm-ace/README.md

 ---

-6. Since we want to access our Nexus repository from outside the cluster, we need to **expose it, using a route **.
-In the Openshift console, go to Networking->Routes and click on the "Create route" button .
-Give this route a name of your choice, select the nexus service under “Service” and select the only available Target port (should be 8081) .
+6. Since we want to access our Nexus repository from outside the cluster, we need to **expose it, using a route**.
+In the Openshift console, go to Networking->Routes and click on the "Create route" button.
+Give this route a name of your choice, select the nexus service under “Service” and select the only available Target port (should be 8081).
 Click the “Create” button to create a new route.

 <img src="https://github.com/isalkovic/ACE_Tekton_Operators-documentation/blob/main/images/nexus-route.png?raw=true" width="600">